Roy Sproson: Legacy

 The Sproson name figures prominently in Port Vale's history.
 Roy's older brother, Jess, played as a forward for Vale between 1940 and 1947, and his nephew, Phil (Jess's son), was a central defender between 1978 and 1989.
-Together the three men made 1,370 appearances for Port Vale, scoring 77 goals.
+Together, the three men made 1,370 appearances for Port Vale, scoring 77 goals.
 Another brother, Clifford, had played at amateur level for Vale in the Cheshire County League.
 His father played professionally for Stoke during World War I.

-He shared a testimonial game with Selwyn Whalley in 1964.
+He shared a testimonial match with Selwyn Whalley in 1964.

 Port Vale's away kit for the 2005–06 season (in the club's old amber and black colours) bore the motto '837 – One Man One Team', embroidered on the left sleeve to honour his memory.
 A street by Vale Park has been renamed 'Roy Sproson Way' in his memory.
 In March 2011, he was inducted into the City of Stoke-on-Trent Hall of Fame, along with Gordon Banks.
 After ten years of planning, a £96,000 statue of Sproson was unveiled on 17 November 2012, before a home game with York City.
 In May 2019, he was named in the "Ultimate Port Vale XI" by the OneValeFan supporter website.